Year 3 Rounders Lesson 1

 Key Questions

-- How can fielders try to reduce the batters’ scoring runs?
+- What can fielders do to stop batters from scoring runs?

-- Stand with feet shoulder-width apart and knees slightly bent for stability and quick movement.
+- Stand with feet apart and knees bent, ready to move

 Lesson Content